jlat07/airflow-test-drive/README.md

 a simple airflow use case

 ## System requirements
-Before attempting to run teh test-drive below,
+System requirements to run this test-drive:
-1. GNU Make
+1. GNU Make (usually pre-installed in unix-like systems like Macos, ubuntu etc)
 2. Docker
 3. Psql

 ## Test drive
 The following commands [`docker-compose`](./airflow-service.yml) a setup with the following containers: